Islandora/documentation/docs/installation/docker/site-template/site-template.md

 ## What is the ISLE Site Template?

-The [ISLE Site Template][ISLE Site Template] is a system for installing Islandora on Docker.
-As with ISLE-DC, it uses [Docker Compose][Docker Compose] to orchestrate the installation of all the different services (Docker containers) that make up Islandora.
+The [ISLE Site Template] is a system for installing Islandora on Docker.
+As with ISLE-DC, it uses [Docker Compose] to orchestrate the installation of all the different services (Docker containers) that make up Islandora.
 Unlike ISLE-DC, in ISLE Site Template you use Docker Compose commands directly, helping you to get familiar with the